Best Places to Go Ice Skating in Indianapolis | Where to Chill Out Year Round

 175 Logan Street, Noblesville

 Generally, the Ice Plaza is open during the holiday season and features fun, themed skate nights and activities.
-The rink will open on November 19 and close on January 9 in 2022.
+The rink opens in mid-November and closes in early January.
 Admission is $13 for adults and $11 for children, including skate rental.
 Passouts are allowed, so you can leave for lunch or shopping and come back on the same day for no extra cost.

 Ice Skating in Columbus